openebs-archive/openebs-docs/docs/upgrade.md

    **Prerequisites**

-   1. Goto the particular upgrade script directory.
+   1. Goto the particular upgrade script directory(openebs/k8s/upgrades/0.8.2-0.9.0/).

-   2. Run the following command to go inside of `cstor` folder.
+   2. Apply `rbac.yaml` for having permission related reasons.
+Use the following command to apply the same.

       ```
+      kubectl apply -f rbac.yaml
+      ```

+   3. Run the following command to go inside of `cstor` folder.

+      ```
       cd cstor
       ```

-   3. Apply the `cr.yaml` using the following command.
+   4. Apply the `cr.yaml` using the following command.
 It installs a custom resource definition for UpgradeResult custom resource.
 This  custom resource is used to capture upgrade related information for success or failure case.

       ```
       kubectl apply -f cr.yaml
       ```

-   4. Apply `rbac.yaml` for having permission related reasons.

    **Upgrade cStor Pools**